We can't wait to welcome you and your family to Taronga Western Plains Zoo!

-Due to the current COVID-19 safety restrictions, all visitors are required to purchase tickets online (with up to 20% savings online!) and attend the Zoo on their selected date only.
+Due to the current COVID-19 safety restrictions, all visitors are required to purchase tickets online and attend the Zoo on their selected date only.
 Tickets will NOT be available for purchase at the gate.

 If you are a Zoo Friend member, please go to this form to register for your visit.

 Do I need to register tickets online for children under 4 years of age?